truenas/documentation/content/_includes/MinIOEnterpriseStorageConfig.md

 ---
 ---

-Select the certificate you created for MinIO from the **Certificates** the dropdown list.
+Select the certificate you created for MinIO from the **Certificates** dropdown list.

 Enter the TrueNAS server IP address and the API port number 30000 as a URL in **MinIO Server URL (API**).
 For example, http://*ipaddress*:30000.
 Enter the TrueNAS server IP address and the web UI browser redirect port number 30001 as a URL in **MinIO Browser Redirect URL**.
 For example, http://*ipaddress*:30001.